thinktandem/thinktandem.io/src/content/articles/lando-headless-pt-1.md

 few.

 Nuxt is an opinionated [Vue.js](https://vuejs.org) framework.
-Vue can do anything, but that said that means you can configure it in many ways, by using Nuxt we leverage known good development patterns and can get up and running quickly and still have all the power of Vue.
+Vue can do anything, but that said, it means you can configure it in many ways.
+By using Nuxt we leverage known good development patterns and can get up and running quickly and still have all the power of Vue.

-We will set up two independent `lando` apps one for the frontend and one for the API.
+We will set up two independent Lando apps one for the frontend and one for the API.
 We will use Contenta CMS for the API and Nuxt for the frontend.

 Setup Contenta CMS